Answers to Frequently Asked Questions

 Yes.
 Interviews are conducted by Medical Imaging Technology faculty members.
 Interviews are structured to evaluate a candidate's interpersonal skills, communication skills, time management skills, and other professional attributes.
 After the interview there is time during the day to speak with students and tour the campus facilities.
 Failure to appear for a scheduled interview will result in applicant rejection.

-1. GPA: A weighted GPA of 3.0 or above is STRONGLY recommended, and a minimum of 2.75 weighted GPA is required to apply to one of the five MIT programs.
+A minimum weighted GPA of 2.95 is required to apply to any of the five MIT programs.

 Bio 231 4 credits